 Delinquency can result in additional fees.
 A loan default has serious consequences which may include the following:

 - Your entire loan balance (principal and interest) will be due in full immediately

-- Your college records may be placed on hold.
+- Your University records/transcripts may be placed on hold.